ACT NOW! Take control of your finances and get up to $1,050.* Book your call today.

 • A test of reasonableness regarding time and geographical area

-• Provisions that restrict an employee from working for a competing business or starting a similar venture for a specified period
+• Provisions that restrict you from working for a competing business or starting a similar venture for a specified period

-Violating these clauses can result in legal action, further dissuading employees from leaving the company and potentially losing access to benefits.
+Violating these clauses can result in legal action, which further dissuades employees from leaving.

 Employee retention strategies

-Golden handcuffs are not merely a tool for retention; they are a strategic approach to building a stable and committed workforce of key employees.
+It's important to remember that golden handcuffs are not merely a tool for retention.
+They are a strategic approach employers use to build a stable and committed workforce of key employees.

 Balancing cost and compensation

-Most companies have to balance the cost of executing golden handcuffs with the benefits of keeping certain employees (top employees) in a tight labor market.
-They determine this cost by assessing the benefits and incentives given to discourage employees from leaving.
+Most companies have to balance the cost of executing golden handcuffs with the benefits of keeping top employees in a tight labor market.
+They determine this cost by assessing the incentives given to discourage you from leaving.

 Approaches for achieving this balance involve: